Ugochukwu-c/MeteroGoods---Retail-Analysis/README.md

 * **Bar Chart (Best Performing Product)**: Highlighting the top selling products and categories, enabling easy comparison of performance.
 * **Line Chart (Monthly Sales Trend)**: Showing revenue trends across months to uncover seasonality and growth patterns.
 * **Pie Chart (Purchase Behavior Analysis)**: Illustrating customer purchasing distribution for a clear vew of buying patterns.
-*  **Bar Chart (Revenue Contribution by Age Group): Comparing how different age brackets contribute to overall revenue.
+* **Bar Chart (Revenue Contribution by Age Group)**: Comparing how different age brackets contribute to overall revenue.
 This visualizations combined to a stakeholder ready dashboard allowing decision makersto explore sales peformance, customer behavior, and revenue trends at a glance.

 ## Key insights
 This analysis addressed sevsral critical business questions.
 Below are findingss tied directly to each question:
 1. **Which age group drives the highest revenue**: Customerss with ages ranging from 45-54 (Mature Adults) were the top revenue drivers contributing $97.2k in revenue.
 2. **Which product category contributes most in overall revenue**: Electronics led all product categories with $156.9k in revenue showing strong demand for tech products and gadgets.

-  ## Data Visualization
+3. **When are the peak sales period**: May emerged as the peak sales months, generating $58.6k in revenue
+4. **What purchase pattern do top spenders follow**: Bulk purchases accounted for 90% of total revenue (411.1k), far surpassing single purchases.
+5. **Which low performin product category should be improved**: Beauty products generated only $142.0k, signaling weak demand or poor positioning